 Wound complications are important causes of early and late postoperative morbidity following laparotomy.
 Surgical wounds in normal, healthy individuals heal through an orderly sequence of physiologic events that include inflammation, epithelialization, fibroplasia, and maturation.
 Mechanical failure or failure of wound healing at the surgical site can lead to disruption of the closure leading to seroma, hematoma, wound dehiscence or hernia.
 Other complications include surgical site infection and nerve injury.
 This topic will review prevention and treatment of complications of abdominal surgical incisions.

 Techniques for making and closing abdominal incisions to achieve an optimal outcome are discussed separately.
-(See "Principles of abdominal wall closure" and "Principles of abdominal wall incisions".)
+(See "Principles of abdominal wall closure" and "Incisions for open abdominal surgery".)

 HEMATOMA AND SEROMA